North Rhine-Westphalia: Football

 NRW is home to several football clubs of the Bundesliga including Bayer 04 Leverkusen, Borussia Dortmund, Borussia Mönchengladbach, 1.
-FC Köln, FC Schalke 04 and VfL Bochum and the 2.
-Bundesliga including Fortuna Düsseldorf, Arminia Bielefeld and SC Paderborn 07.
-Since the formal establishment of the German Bundesliga in 1963, Borussia Dortmund and Borussia Mönchengladbach have been the most successful teams with both winning 5 titles.
-FC Köln won 2 titles, including the first in 1963.
+FC Köln and VfL Bochum and the 2.
+Bundesliga including Fortuna Düsseldorf, FC Schalke 04 and SC Paderborn 07 and the 3.
+Liga including Arminia Bielefeld, MSV Duisburg, Rot-Weiß Essen, Preußen Münster, Rot-Weiß Oberhausen, FC Viktoria Köln and SC Verl.

+Since the formal establishment of the German Bundesliga in 1963, Borussia Dortmund and Borussia Mönchengladbach have been the most successful teams in the state, with both winning five titles.
+1. FC Köln won two titles, including the first in 1963.
 Before the league's establishment, North Rhine-Westfalian teams competed for the title of Deutscher Fußballmeister (German Football Champion).
-Here, FC Schalke 04 brought home 7 titles, while Dortmund and Köln won an additional 3 and 1 title(s), respectively.
+Here, FC Schalke 04 brought home seven titles, while Dortmund and Köln won an additional three and one title(s), respectively.
 Fortuna Düsseldorf and Rot-Weiß Essen have each been German Champion once.
 North Rhine-Westphalia has been a very successful footballing state having a combined total of 25 championships, fewer only than Bavaria.